viamrobotics/docs/docs/tutorials/scuttle-gamepad.md

 <img src="../img/pi-game-service-config.png">

 Save the configuration and visit the control UI on The Viam App ([https://app.viam.com](https://app.viam.com)).
 You should see the panel for the Controller Service and its connection indicator.
-This is how your WebUI will look.
+This is how your web UI will look.
 Note the green Connection indicator:

 <img src="../img/pi-game-controller-panel.png">